-Requests for hold/embargo on publication of documents submitted to ProQuest to be completed and turned to the Graduate School prior to the document submission to ProQuest.
+Requests for hold/embargo on publication of documents submitted to ProQuest

+Students submitting a thesis/dissertation to ProQuest now can request a hold/embargo of publication by ProQuest by contacting the Graduate School at msuetds.approval@grd.msu.edu or calling 517 353 3220.
+In response to the request, the Graduate School will send directly to the student a form that needs to be completed and turned to the Graduate School prior to the document submission to ProQuest.
 The form needs to be signed by the student's major professor and by the Associate Dean of the student's college.
 The request for the hold/embargo may be for six months, one year or two years.
 Requests for a period longer than six months must include a brief justification for the length of the requested hold/embargo.